Submission Preparation Checklist

 Indicate who the corresponding author is by adding an asterisk next to the name of that author.
 If applicable, the asterisk (not in superscript font) should follow the superscript number.
 Examples:

 Note: the number is a superscript but the asterisk is not.

 The author’s affiliation is the institution where the primary research was conducted.
 Include the affiliation of every author and the corresponding mailing address.
-Complete affiliation information includes the following: department name, institution name, street address, city or town, state or other regional unit, postal code, and country (no abbreviations).
+Complete affiliation information includes the following: department name, institution name, city or town, state or other regional unit, postal code, and country (no abbreviations).
 You should also include the corresponding ORCID identifier for every author here.

 List affiliations in ascending numerical order using the corresponding superscript number (as designated next to the author names) before each affiliation.
 Do not use superscript numbers when the affiliation is the same for all authors.
 CM publishes authors from around the world, so it’s highly advisable to consider the following points when providing affiliation information:

 Affiliation located in more than one country: include only the postal address where you are located.

 Abbreviated forms of institution names: discouraged since the abbreviated form may vary in meaning or may not be recognized as metadata or by search engines.
 The full name of the institution is preferred.

 Translation of affiliation name: discouraged unless the institution officially acknowledges a translation of its name (e.g., University of Olso and Universitetet i Olso are both displayed on the university’s official website); in such cases, the English version should be used.
 The unofficial English translation of institution names not using Latin may be provided in between brackets following the official name of the institution.

 All correspondence will be dealt with with the designated corresponding author.
 Provide contact information (including e-mail) for this person.